alephium/docs/docs/mining/Solo-Mining-Guide.md

 ---
 sidebar_position: 10
 title: Solo Mining Guide
+sidebar_label: Solo mining guide
 ---

 # Solo Mining Guide

-You must first follow the steps in the [Full Node Starter Guide](full-node/Full-Node-Starter-Guide.md) in order to download, start your node and use Swagger [http://127.0.0.1:12973/docs](http://127.0.0.1:12973/docs).
+You must first follow the steps in the [Full Node Starter Guide](full-node/getting-started.md) in order to download, start your node and use Swagger [http://127.0.0.1:12973/docs](http://127.0.0.1:12973/docs).

 ## Mining information